 “How is that?
 It sounds like you’re saying we need to earn salvation”, you ask?
 First let’s mention that you have been brainwashed into a doctrine by the corrupt Calvinistic church.
 So it might be hard to wrap your head around at first because your beliefs are so entrenched (unless perhaps you are a new Christian).

 In church they tell you over and over, “you can’t earn salvation” (true), “not by works” (the Bible does say this), and most importantly, “Jesus is the only way”, which is absolutely supported by the Bible.

-“So, why do you have to do ‘works’, to achieve the 7 conditions, if you don’t get to heaven by works?”
+“So, why do you have to do ‘works’, to achieve salvation, if you don’t get to heaven by works?”
 You might ask.

 Consider this.
 A Buddhist monk denies himself and all worldly pleasures.
 By all meanings of the word, he lives as close to a perfect life as humanly possible, in total isolation free from all worldly temptations and spends all his time in spiritual worship.

 Certainly, even if not 100% perfect like Jesus, this Buddhist monk achieves all conditions of salvation (except #7 which is believing in Jesus) – in fact the Buddhist monk does not break anything that the Bible says is wrong or evil (besides idolatry, but that is another topic).
 Does this Buddhist monk go to heaven?
 No!